thoughtworks-jumpstart/mongodb-password-encryption-lab/README.md

 ## Lab 1

 1. In this lab, you will practice simple signup and login.
-2. create simpleSignUp and simpleLogin funciton
+2. create simpleSignUp and simpleLogin function

 ## Lab 2